How to throw a zero-waste party (besides just using metal straws)

 Party with a clear conscience

 Sustainability has always been one of our favourite topics, which got us thinking, "How far can we take it?"
 Sure, we can carry KeepCups and metal straws around; opt for a more fuel-efficient vehicle; and consider eco-friendly fabrics.
 What else?
-Since we're in a party mode this month (#BuroTurnsThree!), we asked three founders of local stores that promote a zero-waste lifestyle — Claire Sancelot of The Hive Bulk Foods, Najmia Zulkarnain of The Pilgrims, and Malika Bouqniss of Frangipani — exactly how that practice can be adapted for parties.
+Oh, what about parties?
+We asked three founders of local stores that promote a zero-waste lifestyle — Claire Sancelot of The Hive Bulk Foods, Najmia Zulkarnain of The Pilgrims, and Malika Bouqniss of Frangipani — exactly how that practice can be adapted for parties.

 Najmia: I've got three.